funOCLUST: Clustering Functional Data with Outliers

 Each clustering algorithm is evaluated using the adjusted Rand index \citep[ARI;][]{hubert85}.
 The ARI compares two partitions --- in this case, real and predicted classes.
 The ARI equals one under perfect classification and has expected value zero under random class assignment.
-The funOCLUST and tkmeans approaches are evaluated as three-class solutions, with one of those classes being `outlier'.
-Additionally, the ARI is calculated on the non-outlying points.
-This serves two purposes: it allows funHDDC and {T-funHDDC} to be evaluated because they do not identify outliers; and it also evaluates their ability to recover correct classifications of the `good' functions in the presence of noise.
-The ARI for each clustering algorithm is shown in Table~\ref{tab:funsimARI} and plotted in Figure~\ref{fig:funARI}.

-The funOCLUST approach recovers almost perfect classification, with ARI of 0.97 on average.
-The next best method is {T-funHDDC}, with average ARI of 0.68.
-It achieves nearly perfect ARI a few times, but it is not consistent. {T-funHDDC} outperforms funHDDC, whose average ARI is 0.42, likely due to the increased robustness of the t-distribution.
-Finally, tkmeans does not perform well, with average ARI of 0.47.
-While the same coefficients are used in tkmeans and funOCLUST, funOCLUST allows for the coefficients to be correlated.
-Because $\sin(x), x\in[\pi,2\pi]$ is a reflection of $\sin(x), x\in[0,\pi]$, over the x- and y-axes, the coefficients are highly correlated.
+For funOCLUST and tkmeans, points identified as ``outliers" do not have class labels.
+To compare these methods to their competitors, we reclassify the points according to their final models, with tkmeans assigning outliers to the nearest cluster centre and funOCLUST assigning outliers to the one which produces the largest posterior probability.
+The ARIs for each scenario are shown in Figure~\ref{fig:ARIs}.

+The funOCLUST algorithm performs very well in scenarios 1, 4, 6, and 7, corresponding to when the errors have heavy tails.
+In the shift-scale scenarios tkmeans dominates, while funOCLUST produces similar results to its other competitors.
+This suggests that funOCLUST is better suited for heavy-tailed errors but can return good, consistent results in a variety of situations.

+The mocca algorithm performs among the best in scenarios 1 and 7, but underperforms everywhere else, including in scenarios 4 and 6 where it is unable to fit a solution.
+It seems to be suited to the two-cluster case with heavy-tail errors.
+Unsurprisingly, T-funHDDC is more robust in the heavy-tailed scenarios because it clusters with the multivariate-t distribution.

-Finally, funOCLUST, tkmeans, {FIF}, and fOutl are evaluated on their outlier identification accuracy.
-The {FIF} algorithm outputs anomaly scores for each function.
-The scores are similar and smaller for `good' points, but there is a noticeable jump between the last ordered `good' score and the first `outlying' score.
-We consider scores above this jump to be outliers.
-Functions are considered outliers using fOutl if their outlyingness exceeds the cutoff from the \texttt{fom} function in the \texttt{mrfDepth} package.
+Finally, funOCLUST, tkmeans, and fOutl are evaluated on their outlier identification accuracy.
+We evaluate only scenarios with shift-scale outliers because the identities of the outlying functions are known.
+Functions are considered outliers by fOutl if their outlyingness exceeds the cutoff from the \texttt{fom} function in the \texttt{mrfDepth} package.